Print This Article

 To put this strategy into action, my family would have to do certain things before implementation:

-Teach toddler son to sleep under a blanket (he usually wanders around the crib all night)
+• Teach toddler son to sleep under a blanket (he squirms around the toddler bed all night)

-Convince daughter to sleep under covers (she doesn’t like to make her bed, so she tries to sleep on top of the covers)
+• Convince daughter to sleep under covers (she doesn’t like to make her bed in the morning, so she tries to sleep on top of the covers!)

 After completing the six steps listed above, we would be able to gradually turn down the thermostat at night to save on heating fuel.
 So yesterday I went to Walmart, armed with a budget of $200 and determined to come home with warm blankets for every bed.